Storm at Daybreak

 Storm at Daybreak is a 1933 American pre-Code drama film directed by Richard Boleslawski, written by Bertram Millhauser, and starring Kay Francis, Nils Asther, Walter Huston, Phillips Holmes, Eugene Pallette and C. Henry Gordon.
 It was released on July 14, 1933, by Metro-Goldwyn-Mayer.

-Premise
+Plot

 The wife of a Serbian mayor engages in a clandestine affair with her husband's best friend, a Hungarian officer.